sider/sider-docs/docs/tools/go/gometalinter.md

 | ----------------- | --------- | ------------------------------------------ |
 | 2.0.11            | Go 1.13.7 | https://github.com/alecthomas/gometalinter |

-> **DEPRECATED**: Sider will no longer support Go Meta Linter because Go Meta Linter has been archived since April 7, 2019.
+> **DEPRECATED**: Sider will drop the support of Go Meta Linter by March 31, 2020.
+We recommend [GolangCI-Lint](golangci-lint.md) as an alternative.
-> For more details, see the [readme](https://github.com/alecthomas/gometalinter#readme).
+For more details, see the [readme](https://github.com/alecthomas/gometalinter#readme).

 ## Getting Started